pengzhi1998/academic-kickstart/content/project/Compiler/index.md

 # Project summary to display on homepage.
 summary = """
- This is the curriculum design for our computer achitecture course.<br>
+ This course project was to implement a simple compiler for C++. <br>
- I'm responsible for the ALU and pipeline design
+ Got A+ for this course at last!
  """

 tags = ["Programming","CS"]